zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-configuration.md

   If legacy DIY deployment is being used, then you will need to do some work before the value of the `cacheability` attribute can be set to ```manifest```.
 Otherwise, the extension will reduce the performance of Azure Portal.

-  **NOTE**: Setting the value of the `cacheability` attribute to `manifest` is a requirement for registering the extension into the portal.
+  **NOTE**: Setting the value of the `cacheability` attribute to `manifest` is a requirement for registering the extension into the Portal.
 For assistance with caching, send a pull request as specified in [portalfx-extensions-publishing.md](portalfx-extensions-publishing.md).

   For more information about caching, see [portalfx-extension-homepage-caching.md](portalfx-extension-homepage-caching.md).

 * **disabled**: Optional.
-Registers the extension configuration into the portal in hidden mode.
+Registers the extension configuration into the Portal in hidden mode.
 A value of  `true` disables an extension, and a value of `false` enables the extension for display.
 The default value is `false`.
 For more information about enabling and disabling extensions, see [portalfx-extensions-configuration-scenarios.md#managing-the-configuration-of-the-extension](portalfx-extensions-configuration-scenarios.md#managing-the-configuration-of-the-extension).

 * **flightUris**: Optional.
 The uri concatenated to a friendly name in order to flight traffic to another stamp, as in the following example:  `//demo.hosting.portal.azure.net/demo/MPACFlight`.